We often get asked about cell phone service in Japan or more specifically get e-mails like this:

 Basically, it's a frequency compatibility problem and here's the nitty-gritty of it: most GSM phones sold in the US are only compatible with the nation-wide operating frequency of 1900 MHz (or the emerging 850MHz band).
 Overseas services use 900 and/or 1800 MHz frequency standards.
 (There isn't a GSM network in Japan so therein lies the problem in using U.S. produced phones.)

 Another option is just wait until you arrive in Japan and buy one directly from one of the many shops in Japan.
 Be aware of a few points before you decide to buy one in Japan.
 Firstly most Japanese phones are bundled..
 What this means is that when you buy the phone you also get to buy a 2 year contract or service agreement with it.
 (Bummer...I know.)
+Here is DOCOMO / NTT service plans as of 2019.

 If you are a foreigner they will require documentation in order to issue the phone.
 This usually means a "gaijin card" and or passport.
 Sometimes even proof of a bank account.
 One work around is to have a Japanese national take care of the paperwork then again that same national is also ultimately responsible for bills you incur and don't pay.